Skip to main content

 • Confirm scope, success criteria and KPIs with the sponsor

-• Finalise the statement of work and cutover date with the implementation partner
+• Finalize the statement of work and cutover date with the implementation partner

 • Provision dev, test and production environments and user access